Ask AI

 Screening and diagnosis

-Diagnosis: as per DGN 2023 guidelines, Suspect ABM if a combination of headache, meningism, fever, and impaired consciousness is present.
+Diagnosis: as per DGN 2023 guidelines, suspect ABM if a combination of headache, meningism, fever, and impaired consciousness is present.
 Do not rule out bacterial meningitis in the absence of individual symptoms.

 B